7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 7/exercise 1.md

 23> Rest.
 <<"bcd">>
 ```
-Note that the Size is specified in bits, but the total size of a segment is actually `Size * unit`, and for the binary Type the default for `unit` is 8, so the total size of X is `1*8 = 8 bits` (the default for `unit` for the other Types is 1).
+Note that the Size is specified in bits, but the total size of a segment is actually `Size * unit`, and for the binary Type the default for `unit` is 8, so the total size of X is `1*8 = 8 bits` (the default value for `unit` for the other Types is 1).
 In other words, for the binary type the Size is the number of *bytes* for the segment, and for the other types the Size is the number of *bits*.

 Now, for the exercise: